hunter-digi-ace/-DL2020-NN-Animal-clasification/README.md

 # -DL2020-NN-Animal-clasification

-To execute our code you need to put the dataset in a specific way, with this division of folders:
+## To execute our code you need to put the dataset in a specific way,with this division of folders:

 root/ipynb